wangluxu/Pancakeswap-sniper/README.md

 - Make sure configfile.py and bot.exe are in the same folder.

-5. Edit settings according to choice.
+4. Edit settings according to choice.

+<H2> DEMO HAS BEEN DISCONTINUED, FULL VERSION IS NOW FREE. https://github.com/jayvzee/Pancakeswap-sniperbot-full <H2>